Guide

 Formula components:

-• Asset cost: The original purchase price of the asset
+• asset cost: The original purchase price of the asset

-• Salvage value: The estimated resale or scrap value at end of use
+• salvage value: The estimated resale or scrap value at end of use

-• Useful life: The expected number of years you'll use the asset
+• useful life: The expected number of years you'll use the asset

 How each factor affects your calculation:

-• Shorter useful life: Increases annual depreciation expense
+• shorter useful life: Increases annual depreciation expense

-• Higher salvage value: Decreases annual depreciation expense
+• higher salvage value: Decreases annual depreciation expense

-• Higher asset cost: Increases annual depreciation expense
+• higher asset cost: Increases annual depreciation expense

 Calculate straight-line depreciation

-Now, let's calculate accumulated depreciation using the straight-line depreciation method.
+Now you can calculate accumulated depreciation using the straight-line depreciation method.
 In this example, the asset costs $1,000, has a useful life of five years, and a salvage value of $100.

 Step 1: Calculate the annual depreciation expense